“Panchi nadiyaan… pawan ke jhonken…

 Yunhi sarhad na… inhe roke…”

-Performances are top-notch if one must add. go to site Prosenjit Chatterjee is quite an example for popular film actors in India when it comes to diversifying one’s skillset by experimenting with films of remarkable quality.
+Performances are top-notch if one must add.
+Prosenjit Chatterjee is quite an example for popular film actors in India when it comes to diversifying one’s skillset by experimenting with films of remarkable quality.
 He is fantastic all-through and his outburst towards the end is bound to melt all hearts.
-Kusum Sikder as Laila looks vulnerable and is highly effective. pof rencontre Shajbati as Rupsha performs with a great understanding of her part.
+Kusum Sikder as Laila looks vulnerable and is highly effective.
+Shajbati as Rupsha performs with a great understanding of her part.

 Written by Goutam Ghose and Sayantani Putatunda, Shankhachil does turn overemotional, after a point.
 A couple of scenes do not work, thanks to their manipulative approach.
 Case in point being the pawn shop sequence.
 However, none of it takes away anything from the film’s innate appeal.
 You walk away from the auditorium with a heavy heart and immense respect for the filmmaker who tackles a sensitive subject with great research and empathy.

 Author at Filmy Sasi